A reduction of the string bracket to the loop product: Introduction

 The loop homology of the classifying space $BG$ of a connected compact Lie group $G$ in the sense of Chataur and Menichi \cite{C-M} admits the BV algebra structure, see also \cite[Theorem C.1]{K-M}.
 Therefore, the same argument as that about manifolds allows us to deduce that the string cohomology of $BG$ is endowed with a graded Lie algebra structure; see Proposition \ref{prop:LBG} and \cite[Theorem 1.1]{CEL19}.

-In this article, we determine general methods for computing the rational string brackets for a manifold and the classifying space of a connected compact Lie group.
+The aim of this article is to investigate general methods for computing the rational string brackets for a manifold and the classifying space of a connected compact Lie group.
 The key strategy is to use Jones' isomorphisms

-where $\apl(M)$ is the polynomial de Rham algebra of a simply-connected space $M$ and the right-hand sides of the isomorphisms denote the Hochshcild homology and the negative cyclic homology of the complex, respectively; see Section \ref{sect:HH-HC} for more details.
-More precisely, by applying the decomposition theorem of the negative cyclic homology and the cyclic homology (additive K-theory in the sense of Feigin and Tsygan \cite{F-T}) in \cite{VP, K-Y}, we show that for a simply-connected closed manifold $M$, the rational string bracket for $M$ is reduced to the loop product of $M$ followed by the BV operator if $M$ is {\it BV exact}; see Definition \ref{defn:BV-exact} and Theorem \ref{thm:brackets}.
-Moreover, we see that, for the classifying space $BG$ of {\it every} compact connected Lie group $G$, the rational string bracket for $BG$ is given by the BV operator followed by the dual loop coproduct; see Theorems \ref{thm:main} (i) and \ref{thm:manifolds} (i).
+where $\apl(M)$ is the polynomial de Rham algebra over $\Q$ of a simply-connected space $M$ and the right-hand sides of the isomorphisms denote the Hochschild homology and the negative cyclic homology of the complex, respectively; see Section \ref{sect:HH-HC} for more details.
+Furthermore, the decomposition theorem of the negative cyclic homology and the cyclic homology (additive K-theory in the sense of Feigin and Tsygan \cite{F-T}) in \cite{VP, K-Y} is applied in the computation; see Theorem \ref{thm:brackets}.
+It turns out that for a simply-connected closed manifold $M$, the rational string bracket for $M$ is reduced to the loop product of $M$ followed by the BV operator provided the manifold possesses the exactness of the operator; see Definition \ref{defn:BV-exact}.

-The notion of a {\it Gorenstein space} due to F\'elix, Halperin and Thomas \cite{FHT_G} enables us to deal with a manifold and the classifying space of a Lie group simultaneously.
-As a consequence, with the influence of string topology on Gorenstein spaces \cite{F-T_ST}, we deduce Theorems \ref{thm:main}, \ref{thm:manifolds} and \ref{thm:brackets} mentioned above.
+\begin{assertion} Let $M$ be a simply-connected closed manifold.
+Suppose further that $M$ is {\it BV-exact}.
+Then the string bracket in the string homology $H_*^{S^1}(LM; \Q)$ is regarded as the {\it loop bracket} in the loop homology $H_*(LM; \Q)$ up to isomorphism and hence the string bracket is determined by the Gerstenhaber bracket in the Hochschild cohomology of the polynomial de Rham algebra $\apl(M)$ of $M$. \end{assertion}

+The detail is described in Corollary \ref{cor:stringbracket_loopbracket}.
+In particular, the nilpotency of the string bracket is equivalent to that of the Gerstenhaber bracket.
+We stress that the Gerstenhaber algebra in Assertion \ref{assertion:HC_HH} is considered with the Lie model for $M$ without using the loop product; see \cite{F-M-T05}.
+It is worth mentioning that the BV-exactness, which is introduced to consider the reduction of the string brackets, is a new homotopy invariant deeply related to other traditional rational homotopy invariants for spaces.
+We discuss and summarize this topic in Assertion \ref{assertion:implications} below and several paragraphs before the assertion.